holmesrichards/clock/Docs/build.md

 Footprints for resistors are small ones — you can use 1/8 watt resistors, or you can use regular 1/4 watt resistors stood on end at least on the back board — check vertical clearance on the front board.

 There are six LEDs, which often may all be turning on or off at the same time, and I was concerned my usual LEDs would draw enough current to have a noticeable effect on the +12 V rail.
 Instead the BOM specifies some different LEDs which might be described as "super bright" (and diffused), but on the other hand could be described as "super low current" for a reasonable light level.
+I got these on AliExpress's YuanQi AI Store where they were described as "5mm LED Diode F5", "fog red" and "fog green".

 The series resistors are shown with "RL" for the value; use whatever resistor value you want to get your preferred brightness.
-With the BOM LEDs I used 6.8k for red and 39k for green (meaning each draws a current of under 0.5 mA).
+With the above LEDs I used 6.8k for red and 39k for green (meaning each draws a current of under 0.5 mA).
 A drawback of these LEDs is the leads are too short to extend from the front panel to the back PCB.
 I extended the leads by soldering on cutoff resistor legs.

 For socketing the Nano I use two 15-position 2.54 mm pitch pin sockets.